 Programs and Lectures

-NEW – Crafting Herbal Mocktails – this program will demonstrate how to make simply syrups and herb extractions to craft a myriad of herb flavored and scented alcohol-free mocktails.
-We will rethink party punch with herb ingredients, craft martinis, fizzes, and sours you never tried before and discuss the history of herbs in alcoholic beverages.
-(Alcohol can be substituted for mocktail ingredients if desired.
+Crafting Herbal Mocktails – this masterclass demonstrates how to make simply syrups and herb extractions to craft a myriad of herb flavored and scented alcohol-free mocktails.
+We will rethink party punch with herb ingredients, make our own bitters, create flavors with herbed simple syrup, stir up a faux Gin, and blend alcohol-free martinis, fizzes, and sours while discussing the history of herbs in alcoholic beverages.
+(Alcohol can be substituted for mocktail ingredients, if desired.
 However, this no alcohol program is appropriate for Park Districts and Libraries.)

-Edible Flowers—A presentation that discusses the edible nature of a wide variety of flowers.
+Edible Flowers—A photo-based presentation that discusses the edible nature of a wide variety of flowers.
 Explore tasty flora like Daylillies, Anise Hyssop, and flowerings herbs as well as the useful properties of purslane and mustard.
-More than 20 flowering plants will be discussed and shown with harvesting, preserving and preparing information for enjoying the edible bounty of flowers.
+More than 20 flowering plants will be discussed and shown with harvesting, preserving, and preparing information for enjoying the edible bounty of flowers.
 Plant lists will be included with a few recipes.
-Samples of some recipes will be shared with participants (PowerPoint)
+Samples of some recipes will be shared with participants in person with recipe techniques explained in the Zoom version.

 Language of Flowers -- This slide presentation focuses on the Victorian tradition of floriography, or the sending of messages with the arrangement of flowers.
 Although the practice is much older, in the 19th century gifts of blooms were used to send a coded message to the recipient, allowing the sender to express feelings which could not be spoken aloud in Victorian society.
-A discussion of the meanings and a guide to interpreting “talking bouquets” will be included in this talk.
+A discussion of the meanings and a guide to interpreting “talking bouquets” as well as a demonstration of how to make a tussy mussy and create decorative arrangements is included.
+After the presentation participants will be asked to provide interpretations for a selection of displayed bouquets.
+Available in-person and as a Zoom program.

 Herbology 101 / Fun with Herbs - A general program that details a variety of topics including the use, growing and care of herbs with information on using your herbal harvest.
 It is perfect general program for those who are curious about herbs but do not know where to start and those wanting to plant to put herbs in their garden.

-Giving Away Your Bounty -- Making Gifts from Herbs (and version 2) -- Creating special gifts with the fruits of your garden is easy and relatively inexpensive.
-This demonstration lecture includes how to make and create various gift items using herbs.
-There are culinary blends, vinegars, bath items, and special scented items.
-Tips on presentation are also included.
-Potpourri is explained, but not demonstrated.
+Crafting Gifts with Herbs - Using herbs to create special scented and edible gifts is fun, inexpensive, and easy.
+In this program participants learn steps to craft various gifts for men and women with fresh and dried herbs and other plant materials.
+There are culinary blends, vinegars, baking mixes, simple potpourri, cocktail ingredients, and special scented items for fragrance or bath.
+Tips on gift wrapping and presentation are also included.
 No additional fee is required unless a full demonstration of all steps in creation of items is desired.
-There are two different versions of this program available so it can be repeated to the same audience.
+There are several versions of this program available to match seasons and holidays, so it can be repeated to the same audience.

 CHILDREN'S PROGRAM Let’s Play Native American Games -- Learn to play and create several simple and fun games used by adults and children of several Native American Tribal groups of the Eastern Woodland region.
 This interactive class geared to kids (age 7 to 12) and adults, will explore the history and purpose of games in American Indian society while understanding the rules for various games.
 Participants will discuss the rules, try out the games and even create one to take home.
 Full instructions and rules for all games will be provided for a total of seven (7) different games.
 Instructions will be included in a take-home handout.